Shelter construction

 Conversion of an existing room into a shelter

-The following table provides an overview of the scope of protection and the construction methods of shelters and temporary shelters:
+The following table provides an overview of the scope of protection and the construction methods used for shelters and temporary shelters:

 Overview of shelter classes

-The table shows that the basic shelter offers the best level of protection compared to the makeshift shelters.
+The table shows that the basic shelter offers the best level of protection compared to makeshift shelters.
+Converting a room into a makeshift shelter with a special door, ventilation system with gas filter, and sealed windows provides significantly better protection than a conventional basement.

-The costs depend largely on the specific circumstances and the desired level of protection.
+The costs depend heavily on the specific circumstances and the desired level of protection.

-Basically, the construction of a shelter/bunker should be considered when building a house.
+In principle, the construction of a shelter/bunker should be considered for every house construction project.
 This is a unique opportunity to build a shelter with full protection in an uncomplicated and cost-effective manner.

 Shelter planning